Anxiety and Anxiety Disorders

 What are the risk factors for anxiety?

-⦁ Stress Due to Health Issues: Having a serious illness can lead to stress about the concerns related to your treatment and your future.
+⦁ Stress Due to Health Issues: Having a serious illness can lead to stress about the concerns related to the anxiety disorder treatment and your future.

 ⦁ Stressful Events: A big stressful event or a buildup of smaller stressful situations of life may generate excessive anxiety.

 ⦁ Personality Type.
 People with certain personality types e.g. introverts are more susceptible to get anxiety issues.